ScrabbleScratch/dbScrapperV4/README.md

 -> `dbScrapperV4_LOGGED`
     _Now offering an option able to log its operation.
 Inlcudes the same capabilities of the normal version plus the logging feature._

+*_The project was originally made thinking of it be used in a docker container as a standalone program, but it works perfectly without being containerized._